What is a conversion optimization plan?

 It is important to have a systematic framework to follow for CRO.
 This improves your chances of success by ensuring consistency and encourages an evidence based approach to optimization.
 Conversion Uplift use an 8 step approach to CRO which begins with setting up analytics to measure your performance.
 If you are unable to measure something it’s difficult to know whether you are improving or not.

-Another important step in the process is conducting an heuristic evaluation of your website pages or app screens.
+Conducting an heuristic evaluation of your website pages or app screens.
 This is an expert led assessment of the user experience and helps identify potential areas of concern.
 Other steps in the framework include voice of customer research, web analytics and usability testing.
 Each of these steps allows you to see a different piece of the user experience jigsaw.
 By employing this framework you will get a comprehensive view of the user experience and identify many areas for improvement.

 5. Create a Testing Calendar